MechanicalRabbit/DataKnots.jl/doc/src/reference.md

 DataKnots are a Julia library for building data processing pipelines.
-In this library, each `Pipeline` represents a data transformation and a specific input/output is a `DataKnot`.
+In this library, each `Pipeline` represents a data transformation; a specific input/output is a `DataKnot`.
 With the exception of a few overloaded base functions such as `run`, `get`, the bulk of this reference focuses on pipeline constructors.